Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 So again - motivation was crucial factor in this play.
 Since last year I am trying to code regularly (at least 5 times a week) - solve algorhitms, contribute on projects or just sharpening my skills by watching videos about new technologies.

-There is great [article](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) about approaching problems, which I highly recommend!
+There is a great article [how to deal with tough problems](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/), which I highly recommend!

 ### Summary

-> " There's no place like 127.0.0.1. "
+> "There's no place like 127.0.0.1."
 > – anonymous

 How can you approach learning (not only) development in few steps and become successful: